maaaaaaalon/WuCyberdefenders/README.md

 ### Use

-Go to a challenge page, and launch extension's pop up to fiel the file name and download it
+Go to a challenge page, and launch extension's pop up to fill the "filename" field and download the generated .md file

 <img src="https://github.com/maaaaaaalon/WuCyberdefenders/raw/main/sample/demo.png" style="zoom:23%;" />